This post contains affiliate links.

 With the filter removed and soaking in chemicals, it’s time to tackle the biofilm.
 To remove the biofilm in the plumbing, you’re going to add a plumbing cleaner, also known as a line flush.

-I like to use Oh Yuk biofilm cleaner.
-This specially formulated cleaner break downs biofilm in the areas that you can’t get to, such as the pipes.
+I like to use this super-concentrated Ahh-Some biofilm cleaner.
+The specially formulated cleaner breaks down biofilm in the areas that you can’t get to, such as the pipes.
+Ahh-Some is been proven to be far superior to other popular cleaners such as Oh Yuk, Leisure Time, and BioGuard.

-Add 8 ounces (237ml) Oh Yuk to your hot tub, turn on all the jets, and allow to circulate for at least one hour.
+Add one teaspoon per 125 gallons (5g per 600 liters) of Ahh-Some to your hot tub, turn on all the jets, and allow it to circulate for at least one hour.

 As the plumbing cleaner gets to work, it’ll cause a disgusting-looking scum to form on the surface of the water.
 This is a good thing.